-7.2.4 The trail should aim to avoid steep descents and ascents wherever practicable and unstable surfaces or wet areas in particular, even if visitors lose sight of the sea temporarily.
-There will be some circumstances where the trail descends and ascends a steep valley slope because it is the most appropriate route, taking into account all the key principles described in part B of the Scheme.
-However, we will avoid aligning the trail on valley slopes that are subject to significant erosion or landslip, unless there are exceptional circumstances.
+- 7.2.3 The trail should follow a safe and convenient route through coastal valleys, or go around them on the land behind.
+It should avoid steep descents and ascents wherever practicable and unstable surfaces or wet areas in particular, even if visitors lose sight of the sea temporarily. - 7.2.4 There will be some circumstances where the trail descends and ascends a steep valley slope because it is the most appropriate route, taking into account all the key principles described in part B. However we will avoid aligning the trail on valley slopes that are subject to significant erosion or landslip, unless there are exceptional circumstances.
 We will also take into account the combined physical effort that would be required to descend and ascend a succession of coastal valleys along a relatively short section of coast.

-Any areas of coastal valley seaward of the trail will automatically become spreading room, unless they are excepted land or subject to long-term local exclusions.
-In valleys with shallow gradients this may provide a way for people to reach the foreshore.

-7.2.6 We may use our discretion to include further spreading room landward of the trail, for example up to the top of the valley slope or a convenient internal boundary, in accordance with the principles described in section 4.8.
+- 7.2.5 Any areas of coastal valley seaward of the trail will automatically become spreading room, unless they are excepted land or subject to long-term local exclusions.
+In valleys with shallow gradients this may provide a way for people to reach the foreshore. - 7.2.6 We may use our discretion to include further spreading room landward of the trail, for example up to the top of the valley slope or a convenient internal boundary, in accordance with the principles described in section 4.7.